 Athletes, Musicians, and Dancers

-Want to resolve chronic pain and/or perhaps improve your athletic performance?
+Certainly you’d like to resolve chronic pain and/or perhaps improve your athletic performance.

-Athletes (includes those who apply daily sustained stress to their muscles, such as dancers and musicians) who subscribe to our Trigger Point Therapy method, consistently report having improved muscular performance.
+Athletes (and yes, this includes those who apply daily sustained stress to their muscles, such as dancers and musicians) who subscribe to our Trigger Point Therapy method, consistently report having improved muscular performance.
 This typically manifests in less pain, greater speed, agility, and importantly, greater endurance.

 What this means is that not only can comprehensive trigger point therapy effectively treat athlete’s pain issues, it also has the effect of improving athletic performance even if there is no pain symptom involved.